kasik96/esp8266-vindriktning-particle-sensor-homekit/README.md

 ## Hardware

 To install the ESP8266, you need to unscrew the four visible screws in the back of the enclosure.

-Then, there are also three screws holding the tiny PCB in place.
-These aren't necessary to remove since you can solder in-place, however personally, I'd recommend taking the board out of there since it will be easier to solder without fear of accidentally melting some plastic.

 ![board](./img/IMG_0502.jpg)